Oliver2213/mqn/readme.md

 certfile = 'C:\users\you\ssl_cert.pem' # note the use of '; use it when writing windows paths so backslashes are treated normally keyfile = 'C:\users\you\ssl_key.pem'

-# at least one topic section is required.
+# at least one topic section is required if base_topic isn't set.
 # each topic is in it's own table, defined like [topic."your/topic/here"].
 # note that you must put the topic name in  quotes, like the following.
 [topic."notifications/laptop"]